The Birth of a Race

 The Birth of a Race is a 1918 American silent drama film directed by John W. Noble.
 It was made as a response to the 1915 film The Birth of a Nation, and was meant to discredit the negative stereotypes perpetuated by the film.
-Initially, it was intended to be a short answer film that could be appended to The Birth of a Nation in 1915 but a combination of weak financial backing and growing ambitions delayed its completion for more than two years.
+Initially, it was intended to be a short answer film that could be appended to The Birth of a Nation in 1915, but a combination of weak financial backing and growing ambitions delayed its completion for more than two years.

-When finally released in December 1918, following the end of World War I, The Birth of a Race was a two-hour feature-length film, portraying the achievements of black people through history.
-It premiered in Chicago in December, 1918, to great ballyhoo but was a commercial and critical failure.
+When finally released in December 1918, The Birth of a Race was a two-hour feature-length film nothing like producer Emmett Jay Scott's original vision.
+A large quantity of footage highlighting the achievements of black people specifically was removed from the final film.

-This film is preserved at the Library of Congress.
+The film premiered in Chicago in December, 1918, to great ballyhoo but was a commercial and critical failure.
+After two public showings, the film was cut from 2.5 hours to a shorter 60-minute version, which is preserved at the Library of Congress.

 Synopsis

-Following the "Birth of the Human Race" section, the film had epic scenes of Ancient Egypt with Nubian soldiers and the rescue of infant Moses in the river.
-A later scene portrayed Simon of Cyrene helping Jesus carry his cross on the Via Dolorosa and the signing of the Declaration of Independence.
+The first hour of the movie follows various scenes from the Bible.
+It begins with brief depictions of Adam and Eve and Noah's ark as told in Genesis.
+It continues on to the Book of Exodus, showing epic scenes of Ancient Egypt including the rescue of infant Moses in the river, the Exodus of the Israelites, and Moses receiving the Ten Commandments.

+Next, a 20-minute Passion play follows the trial, crucifixion, and death of Jesus.
+Key scenes portray Jesus preaching to crowds of all races and a black Simon of Cyrene helping carry the cross on the Via Dolorosa.

+The story then shifts to United States history, briefly showing the arrival of Christopher Columbus in the Americas, the American Revolutionary War, and the assassination of Abraham Lincoln.

-The film then shifted to World War I, with two white brothers in a German-American family going to war on the Western Front, one ("George") fighting for the United States, and the other ("Oscar") fighting for Germany.
+It ends in World War I, with two white brothers in a German-American family going to war on the Western Front, one ("George") fighting for the United States, and the other ("Oscar") fighting for Germany.
 George is wounded, and at the hospital defends it from a German attack, killing Oscar in the process.
 George is sent home to America, where he rescues his wife from a German spy.